ozeron/cs231/README.md

 TBA Later

 ## Diary Section

+### 27.12.2017 – Implemented Fully-connected Neural Network
+Implemented Fully-connected Neural Network with arbitary architecture.
+Now things get quite easy, I understand how to go through this course, so I just do assignments.
+The bad: I skipped descriptions of different optimizations techniques.

 ### 26.12.2017 – Implemented vectorize SVM and cross validation
 Good that I figured out how to implement neural net, and in general completed first assignment.